raresdan/console-based-arcade/README.md

 # 👾 Console-Based Arcade

 Welcome to Console-Based Arcade, a collection of classic games implemented in Python and designed to be played in the console/terminal environment.
+Most of the games can be played both as Player vs AI, and as Player vs Player.

 ## Introduction